MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-governance.md

 - Requires a high level of communication to be successful with agile governance practices.
 - This level of agility requires additional discipline to keep documentation and training current.
-- Introducing new governance guidelines and policies can too often cause a certain level of user disruption.
+- Introducing new governance guidelines and policies too often causes a certain level of user disruption.

 For more information about up-front planning, see the [Preparing to migrate to Power BI](powerbi-migration-pre-migration-steps.md) article.